milindtrivedi1995/hello-world/README.md

 # hello-world
-Any animal is loyal but humans.
+Any animal is loyal but huuuumnas.